 Angel joined the team as COO in 2017 and was appointed CEO by the Board of Directors in 2019.
-Angel has the general authority of all aspects of CCNB’s internal administrative management, including financial and budget control, grant compliance, technology, and human resources.
+Angel has the general authority of all aspects of CCNB’s management, including financial and budget control, grant compliance, technology, and human resources.
 She works closely with the Board of Directors and senior management team to develop and assess strategies to achieve agency-wide goals.

 Angel is a finance and accounting leader with verifiable accomplishments.
 Most recently, she acted as a financial and business consultant for The National Indian Justice Center, Inc., (NIJC) an Indian owned and operated non-profit in Santa Rosa, California.

 From 2005 – 2016 she was with Fireman’s Fund Insurance Company, first as the company’s Senior Director of Accounting and later as its Assistant Vice President, Finance and Operations.
 Angel earned her BS in Business Administration, Accounting degree from Sonoma State University.